cpicanco/cpicanco/README.md

 ### Hi there, I am Rafael 👋

-- I am looking for software development jobs (web, desktop or android).
+- I am looking for programming jobs (web, desktop or android).
 - I develop software for researchers (I have a doctorate in Psychology, behavioral approach).
 - My recent works includes topics on behavioral simulations, discount/demand, matching-to-sample and schedules of reinforcement.
 - I known: